threedee003/threedee003.github.io/_posts/2024-04-01-diffusion-policy.md

 author:
 - Tribikram Dhar
 ---
-Find out the building blocks of the Large Behaviour Models (LBMs)

 To get a good grasp of diffusion policy, we need to understand diffusion models first.
 Here it goes.